Written by Tenley Haraldson.

-To make your life easier, we've created a flexible weekly cleaning schedule that covers each room and surface.
+For a straightforward weekly cleaning schedule – that covers each room and surface – keep reading!

 After meals and snacks, clean countertops then move downward to chairs (which are notorious crumb collectors).
 When you’re done, simply sweep up.

-There are plenty of benefits of making your bed, from a sense of accomplishment to a better sleep routine.
-And for something that takes 1-2 minutes, it’s one of the easiest additions to any house cleaning schedule.
+There are plenty of benefits of making your bed.
+For something that takes 1-2 minutes, it’s one of the easiest additions to any cleaning routine (especially if you nix the top sheet in favor of a duvet cover).

-If you've got kids – or are working from home – messes pile up fast.
+If you've got kids or are working from home, messes can pile up fast.
 Consider keeping “catch all” baskets in each room.
+Chuck "misfit toys" in a basket and find a new home for it when you've got a free minute.
+Just be sure to relocate items before they become mountains.

 Sunday: Living Room